infinitycube/gravatar/README.md

     npm i --save @infinitycube/gravatar

-**If you use SystemJS** to load your files from `node_modules`, you should edit your systemjs config file and add `'@infinitycube/gravatar': 'node_modules/@infinitycube/gravatar/scr'` in the map and `'@infinitycube/ng-gravatar' : { defaultExtension: 'js' }` in packages.
+**If you use SystemJS** to load your files from `node_modules`, you should edit your systemjs config file and add `'@infinitycube/gravatar': 'node_modules/@infinitycube/gravatar'` in the map and `'@infinitycube/ng-gravatar' : { defaultExtension: 'js' }` in packages.

 ## **Usage**
 ### 1. Import to module
 Use the below import statement in the app.module or any other module you need to have gravatar image.

-    import {Gravatar} from '@infinitycube/gravatar';
+    import {GravatarMoudule} from '@infinitycube/gravatar';

 ### 2. Declare Gravatar in module
-In the declarations inside @NgModule decoration, add Gravatar.
+In the declarations inside @NgModule imports, add GravatarModule.

     @NgModule({
-        declarations: [ Gravatar ]
+        declarations: [
+            AppComponent,
+            ...
+        ],
+        imports: [
+            ...,
+            GravatarModule
+        ],
+        providers: [
+            ...
+        ],
+        bootstrap: [AppComponent]
     })

 ### 3. Use the gravatar